-We will stay in contact with you and see you through the whole investigation.
+We'll stay in contact with you and see you through the whole investigation.
 Our aim is to contact you within 24 hours of you reporting the offence to let you know what’s happening.

-We will also give you a dedicated phone number, so you can call us directly to find out how your case is going or talk about anything that might be worrying you.
+We'll also give you a dedicated phone number, so you can call us directly to find out how your case is going or talk about anything that might be worrying you.

 In many cases, victims of domestic abuse require temporary or longer-term housing alternatives.
 It may be that you need an injunction to prevent the perpetrator approaching you, or perhaps need counselling or support.

 We work alongside highly trained non-police advisers who can assist with aftercare for you and your family.